snitko/bananas/README.markdown

 Depending on the value of the `attempts_storage` option in `SpamReport` (:active_record or :cache) they're either stored in the `bananas_report` field of the `User` or in cache.

-The latter is understandably faster, as you avoid 1 extra query to the database (it is needed to update the `bananas_report` field).
-However, you would also need to configure your cache storage (documentation on this is coming).
+The latter is understandably faster, as you avoid 1 extra query to the database.
+All you need to do is to provide an extra argument containing the cache storage:

+    attempts_storage :cache, my_cache_storage

 Alternatively, you can redefine `#check_number_of_attempts` method and store things elsewhere.